 cash infusions/bail-outs, plus many Trillions in bail-outs by

 direct purchase of their MBS's or Fed "trickery" to artificially

 inflate Fannie et al's holdings and profits (see the book and also

-As a matter of interest, reports state that 1 in 9
+As a matter of interest, reports state that 9 of

 outstanding mortgages are now controlled by the Government.

 A COUPLE OF CHARTS - and the Real Culprits

 There are a number of charts detailing all aspects of the "Crash".

 A couple are presented here with abridged explanations, to

 illustrate, with data, a tiny portion of the real cause and